 Please save the dates of May 28-30, 2014, for this year’s annual DonorEdge Learning Community Conference.
 We are excited to announce that the Sacramento Region Community Foundation is this year’s host community foundation.
 The conference will begin on May 28 at 2:00 pm and conclude on May 30 at 11 am.

-LCCF is partnering with the Council on Foundations to offer the Community Foundation Fundamentals course in Sacramento, June 20-21, 2013.
+LCCF is partnering with the Council on Foundations to offer the Community Foundation Fundamentals course in Orange County, September 11, 2014.

 This course is designed to help staff and board members quickly comprehend community foundation organizational essentials.
-See below for details
+Details will be posted by May 1, 2014

 As nonprofits are continually expected to do more with less, and access to resources has become even scarcer, the Santa Barbara Foundation was again pleased to support attendance of 11 nonprofit executives at a two-day cutting edge leadership conference at the Stanford Nonprofit Management Institute.

 Titled “Partnering for Impact,” this year’s conference was geared toward learning creative new strategies for running and growing organizations through tough economic times.
 Conference sessions were developed specifically for nonprofit leaders and included building the right funding model; creating a volunteerism model for long-term social impact; working across issue sectors; and measuring impact.